dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 > `Warning` This step can potentially brick your system.
 Make sure to read through this next part thoroughly before clicking on any link or downloading any software!
 If you downloaded the wrong version and your keyboard doesn't work: turn off your computer, take out the battery, hold down the power button for 20+ secs, reinstall the battery and turn your system on again.

 Unfortunately, Lenovo has sealed this feature away.
 Luckily, this [guide](https://www.reddit.com/r/hackintosh/comments/hz2rtm/cfg_lockunlocking_alternative_method/) can help you get started.
-Use this version of [RU](https://ruexe.blogspot.com/2019/11/ru-5240370-beta.html) as other versions may not work with your keyboard.
+Use this version of [RU](https://ruexe.blogspot.com/2019/11/ru-5240370-beta.html) as other versions may not work with your keyboard. `0x3C` is the offset value of this machine.

 After you've cleared the CFG-Lock, restart your system and select `VerifyMsrE2` from OpenCore boot options instead of booting to macOS to verify that CFG-Lock is indeed unlocked.